Apepi/Pythonwork/README.md

 ## Contents

-This portfolio currently includes three main projects:
+This portfolio currently includes four main projects:

 ### 1. Bookstore Management System
 - A SQLite-based application for managing a bookstore's inventory